VictorGoic0/SpendSense/tasks-2.md

     - Capture count of accounts inserted

 ### Ingest Endpoint - Transactions
-16. Process transactions list (handle in batches for performance):
+- [x] 16.
+Process transactions list (handle in batches for performance):
     - Split transactions into batches of 1000
     - For each batch:
       - Create Transaction model instances